jorge-d/gravacoin/README.md

 # Gravacoin

-[Gravacoin](http://gravaco.in) is a free open-source service to share your crypto-addresse with the world
+[Gravacoin](http://gravaco.in) is a free open-source service to share your crypto-addresses with the world

 ## Documentation